Is Complaining Good for You? Exploring the Ups and Downs

 Get Inspiration and Practical advice straight to your inbox.

 Constant complaining can also harm relationships.
-Imagine if a friend or family member only ever talks about what’s wrong.
+Imagine if a friend or family member only talks about what’s wrong.
 It can be draining, right?
-Over time, this negativity can push people away, leaving the complainer feeling even more isolated.
+Over time, this negativity can push people away, leaving the complainer even more isolated.

 Studies show that while suppressing emotions can be damaging, overexpressing negativity can have similar effects, creating a sense of emotional distance in relationships.